 I recently saw the recipe for Laura Bush's cowboy cookies and thought, if only they were gluten-free!

 After doing some research on a "typical" cowboy cookie, I set out to make my own.
 Free of gluten, eggs, and dairy, to boot.

-Since I’m late to this cookie party, what I’ve gathered is that the best cowboy cookies contain oats, pecans, chocolate chips, cinnamon, and sometimes coconut.
+Since I'm late to this cookie party, what I've gathered is that the best cowboy cookies, and a cousin cookie to the monster cookie, contain oats, pecans, chocolate chips, cinnamon, and sometimes coconut.

 Gluten-Free Cowboy Cookies Ingredients

 I went with everything except for the shredded coconut, but do use coconut oil in place of butter.
 If you ask my coworkers, they'll tell you I almost killed them with cinnamon on the first round of these babies.
 That has been remedied.

 - raw pecans